PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 #.
 Create a fork_ of PlasmaPy by clicking on :guilabel:`Fork`, followed
    by :guilabel:`Create fork`.

-#. :ref:`Open a terminal <opening-a-terminal>`.
-Then create and/or
+#. |Open a terminal|.
+Then create and/or navigate to the folder in which
-   navigate to the folder in which you want to download PlasmaPy.
+   you want to download PlasmaPy.
 For example, to put PlasmaPy into a new directory called :file:`repos/` in your home directory (denoted by :bash:`~`), run:

    .. code-block::